understanding-search/maze-dataset/docs/paper/paper.md

 # Usage in Research

 This package was originally built for the needs of the [@maze-transformer-github] project, which aims to investigate spatial planning and world models in autoregressive transformer models trained on mazes [@ivanitskiy2023structuredworldreps; @spies2024causalworldmodels; @maze-dataset-arxiv-2023].
 It was extended for work on understanding the mechanisms by which recurrent convolutional and implicit networks [@fung2022jfb] solve mazes given a rasterized view [@knutson2024logicalextrapolation], which required matching the pixel-padded and endpoint constrained output format of [@easy_to_hard].
-Ongoing work using `maze-dataset` aims to investigate the effects of varying the tokenization format on the performance of pretrained Large Language Models (LLMs) on spatial reasoning.
+Ongoing work using `maze-dataset` aims to investigate the effects of varying the tokenization format on the performance of pretrained LLMs on spatial reasoning.

 This package has also been utilized in work by other groups: